 Graduate Certificate Program in Alcohol and Drug Abuse Studies (CADAS)

-The Wayne State University Certificate in Addiction, Alcohol and Drug Abuse Studies (CADAS) is designed to provide advanced students in education, health and human services with an integrated, learning experience that includes biological, psychological, social, cultural, and public health perspectives.
-The breadth and scope of the proposed program will allow students to accomplish their own specific objectives within a multidisciplinary context.
-The program attracts professionals currently working in social services, mental health, nursing, public health, education, and criminal justice who realize the need for the additional training and credentials.
-Adding the CADAS certificate to existing educational and /or work experience is likely to enhance an individual's career opportunities and options.
+The Graduate Certificate in Alcohol and Drug Abuse Studies (CADAS) provides advanced students with an interdisciplinary learning experience that examines biological, psychological, social, cultural, and public health perspectives on substance use.
+The program is designed for graduate students and professionals currently working in social work, nursing, public health, education, criminal justice, and related fields who realize the need for the specialized training on substance use and addictions.
+Adding the CADAS certificate to existing educational and/or work experience is likely to enhance an individual's career opportunities.
+For students interested in becoming a certified alcohol and drug counselor or prevention specialist, the CADAS coursework will help meet the education requirements of the Michigan Certification Board for Addiction Professionals.

 ADMISSION: Eligibility for admission to the Graduate Certificate is limited to those holding a graduate degree from an accredited educational institution or actively pursuing a master's or doctoral degree at Wayne State University.

 Applicants must meet the admissions standards of the Graduate School.
 There is a three-year time limit in which to meet certificate program requirements.

 Candidates must successfully complete twelve credits of approved courses for the CADAS program.
-The coursework consists of a total of 12 credits, including from a selection of introductory (one required), advanced (2 required) and biopsychosocial (1 required) courses in the order specified and two required courses in the order specified.
+The coursework consists of a total of 12 credits, including from a selection of introductory (one required), advanced (2 required) and biopsychosocial (1 required) courses in the order specified.

-During the personal interview the student and the adviser for the certificate program will develop the Plan of Work for coursework based on the student's background, areas of concentration, and career goals.
+Students will work with their advisor to develop a plan for their coursework based on their background and career goals.
 Most students enroll in one or two courses per term.
-Courses are offered by departments throughout the University and most are offered at least once per year.
+Courses are offered by several departments throughout the University and most are offered at least once per year.

-If the student has already completed a master's degree, the certificate is awarded when the student has met all the certificate requirements.
-If the student is earning the certificate concurrently with a master's degree, the certificate is awarded when all the requirements of the certificate and the degree have been met.
+For students that have already completed a master's degree, the certificate is awarded when they have met all the requirements.
+For students earning the certificate concurrently with a master's or graduate degree, the certificate is awarded when all the requirements of the certificate and the degree have been met.